We Can Still Be Friends

 Sick & Full of Burning

-Is there any hope for a hypereducated thirty-year-old med student who would like nothing better than to be taken seriously sexually?
-That’s what Mary “Tennessee” Settleworth, the dislocated heroine of this unsettling and wryly comic first novel, is wondering.
 Tennessee, a native of Knoxville, is an all-around heretic: a Southerner who’s happier up North; a Christian who favors Pelagius and free will over Augustine and original sin; a woman who chooses to specialize in gynecology, a field reserved, it seems, for men; a lady of urgent passions who has had no carnal engagements for a year.
 She has finally gone so far as to write a reply to Mailer’s Prisoner of Sex for a men’s magazine, an article entitled “Sexual Inmates: A Cellular Study.”
 Before it is published, however, she enters the employ and the household of one Lulu Cameron Carlisle(a whining and possessive but philanthropic Park Avenue widow who has a fine suicidal flair for pot, heavy ranquilizers, and smoking in bed(and her lame fourteen-year-old daughter, who needs a governess.
 All three women are badly in need of a compassionate friend(preferably and male(who is willing and most of all able to soothe both spirit and flesh.
-Enter Adrien, the good man who’s hard to find in Tennessee’s life, a poet of angelic presence who courts her chastely.
-Is he a lifeline out of this doomed world of women, or Tennessee’s supreme temptation?
-If saving Lulu from herself means losing Adrien, Tennessee has a martyr’s crown cut out for her, until she realizes that martyrs and fools share a close family resemblance and that her vigil over Lulu is more prideful than responsible.